Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 **Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Service Bus Namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) to use this package.
-If you are using this package in a Node.js application, then use Nodejs 6.x or higher.
+If you are using this package in a Node.js application, then use Node.js 6.x or higher.

 ### Configure Typescript